SchoolofAI-Vancouver/statistical_learning_1/README.md

 The book gives R application code snippets.
 However, we will be working in Python.
 The Python code snippets for the book can be found [here](https://github.com/JWarmenhoven/ISLR-python).

+## Code Challenge

+**Due Date:** Sunday, 21 October @ midnight (PST)

+**Challenge:** Explore a dataset of your choice and document your most interesting findings.
+Use the Python exploration functions discussed in the meetup (e.g. the summarizing and visualizing functions).

+*Check out the **Applied** section under **2.4 Exercises** in **An Introduction to Statistical Learning** for inspiration.*

+**Everyone is encouraged to participate!**

+The winning submission should ideally contain:

+* interesting, well-motivated, findings
+* documentation explaining your exploration

+To submit, post your submission's repository link on the `# coding_challenge` Slack channel (on the Vancouver School of AI workspace) before the due date.

 ## Content Authors

 The core content was created by the authors of *An Introduction to Statistical Learning*.